forestgrape/coronavirus/1_introduction/suggestions.md

 * [Respect and Take Care](#respect-and-take-care)
 * [Live Healthily](#live-healthily)

+> Many parts date back to spring 2020 and some need updates.

 ## Covid-19 and Virus Infections
 Covid-19 can be serious in the short-term and such serious infections can damage organs.
 For less virulent Covid-19 sometimes longer lasting tiredness or immune system overreaction are observed.
 For a healthy recovery it is important to have a healthy lifestyle with movement.
 But experiences and research are still limited and so whether other effects cannot be excluded.
 Though long-term adverse effects are possible for many things including other viruses causing subtle infections e.g. common colds. *Awareness* for viruses and *knowledge* what they do and how they can harm or help is important.
 No reason to be afraid or panic however, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 The immune system is crucial since avoiding viruses is _not_ possible.
 Viruses can be harmful, but mostly the immune system handles them and they even can support us evolving.